JessicaUppal/IMDB-sentiment-classification/README.md

 ## <a id="project-header"></a>Project Outline
 We will be …

 The dataset from Kaggle consists of one csv file.
 The second csv file is from the scraped data from the IMDB website.
-It contains three colums which is the movie title, url and review.
-When making predictions on the best model we dropped the title and url columns.
+It contains three columns which is the movie title, URL and review.
+When making predictions on the best model we dropped the title and URL columns.

 [<img src="https://wiki.postgresql.org/images/a/a4/PostgreSQL_logo.3colors.svg" align="right"  width="100">](https://www.postgresql.org/)